Tee It Forward

 I have seen perhaps half a dozen formulas and charts to select the

 proper tees.
-Let's look at an alternate chart for teeing it forward.
-It
+Let's look at a few alternate formulas for teeing it forward.

 length = 36 * 5-iron carry distance.